My Interview at Google in Zurich

 Why I was not Offered a Position in Google?
 Am I Overqualified or Underqualified to Work in Google or Just had Overexpectations?

 I week after my visit to Google I was informed that my results at the interview were very good but I was not accepted because they don’t have a suitable position for me.
 It was strange because I solved well all the algorithmic problems during my one-day-long interview sessions in Zurich.
 I saw positive feedback at the faces of the interviewers.
 People asking me to solve algorithmic problems were happy of my solutions.
 It is not hard to notice when something goes wrong, but this was not the case.
 All interviewers were enthusiastic and happy of my answers and proposed solutions.
 Most of the other job candidates that had an interview in Zurich in the same time didn’t pass all of the 10 interviews and were rejected after the first 2-3 interviews.
+Traditionally, if you fail the first 1-2 interviews, you don’t attend the others.
+I attended all of them.
 This gives me and additional sign that I performed well.
 If I was not performing well why I need to lose the time of 10 different interviewers?

-I have one suspicion why this happened: I was asked to fill an employment application form in which I was asked about the salary I expect.
-Of course, I requested many times better payment than my current payment in Sofia because I needed a good reason to move.
-Maybe I requested too much (I can’t say how much because it was also under NDA).
+I have one suspicion why this happened: over-expectations about the payment.
+I was asked to fill an employment application form in which I was asked about the salary I expect.
+Of course, I requested ~5-10 times * my current payment in Sofia, because I needed to have a really good reason to move.
+Maybe I requested too much (I can’t say how much exactly because it was also under NDA).

 The other possibility is that maybe I was overqualified to work in Google for the position they interviewed me.
 By the questions I was asked I can conclude that they needed a very junior software engineer with no experience and my rich experience was an obstacle.
 Whether this is true I am not sure, but definitely the interview was strange and I definitely answered all the interview questions well.